Third Reich Tour Munich

 Where it all began

-This tour is not suitable for children under 13 years!
+not suitable for children under the age of 13!

 „Capital of the movement” – a difficult legacy